Tantra

 Tantric art.
 Clockwise from upper left: Sri Yantra, Kalachakra Mandala, Shaiva Nath chakra, and Vajrayogini.

-Tantra (/ˈtʌntrə/; तन्त्र) is an esoteric yogic tradition that developed on the Indian subcontinent beginning in the middle of the 1st millennium CE, initially within Shaivism, and subsequently in Mahayana Buddhism, Vaishnavism, and Shaktism.
-The Tantras focus on sādhana, encompassing dīkṣā, rituals, and yoga, within a ritual framework that includes bodily purification, divine self-creation through mantra, dhyāna, pūjā, mudrā, mantra recitation, and the use of yantras or maṇḍalas, despite variations in deities and mantras.
-They present complex cosmologies, viewing the body as divine and typically reflecting the union of Shiva and Shakti as the path to liberation.
-Tantric goals include siddhi (supernatural accomplishment), bhoga (worldly enjoyment), and Kuṇḍalinī’s ascent, while also addressing states of possession (āveśa) and exorcism.
+Tantra (/ˈtʌntrə/; तन्त्र) is an esoteric yogic tradition.
+It was developed in the Indian subcontinent, beginning in the middle of the 1st millennium CE; initially within Shaivism and Shaktism practices, and subsequently in Buddhism and Vaishnavism.

+Tantra presents complex cosmologies, viewing the body as divine and typically reflecting the union of Shiva and Shakti.
+Tantric goals include siddhi (supernatural accomplishment), bhoga (pleasure), and kundalini ascent; while also addressing states of possession (āveśa) and exorcism.

-The term tantra, in the Indian traditions, also means any systematic broadly applicable "text, theory, system, method, instrument, technique or practice".
-A key feature of these traditions is the use of mantras, and thus they are commonly referred to as Mantramārga ("Path of Mantra") in Hinduism or Mantrayāna ("Mantra Vehicle") and Guhyamantra ("Secret Mantra") in Buddhism.
+The term tantra in the Indian traditions also refers to a set of texts describing systems, methods, instruments, techniques and practices.
+The tantras focus on sādhanā, encompassing dīkṣā, rituals and yoga.
+A key feature of tantric traditions is the use of mantras, thus they are commonly referred to as Mantramārga ('Path of Mantra') in Hinduism, Mantrayāna ('Mantra Vehicle') in Mahayana Buddhism.

-In Buddhism, the Vajrayana traditions are known for tantric ideas and practices, which are based on Indian Buddhist Tantras.
+In Buddhism, the Vajrayana traditions focuses on tantric ideas and practices, which are based on Indian Buddhist Tantras.
 They include Indo-Tibetan Buddhism, Chinese Esoteric Buddhism, Japanese Shingon Buddhism and Nepalese Newar Buddhism.
 Although Southern Esoteric Buddhism does not directly reference the tantras, its practices and ideas parallel them.
-In Buddhism, tantra has influenced the art and iconography of Tibetan and East Asian Buddhism, as well as historic cave temples of India and the art of Southeast Asia.

-Tantric Hindu and Buddhist traditions have also influenced other Eastern religious traditions such as Jainism, the Tibetan Bön tradition, Daoism, and the Japanese Shintō tradition.
-Certain modes of worship, such as Puja, are considered tantric in their conception and rituals.
-Hindu temple building also generally conforms to the iconography of tantra.
-(Note: (Padoux 2013): "The Hindu worship, the pūjā, for instance, is Tantric in its conception and ritual process, the principles of Hindu temple building and iconography are Tantric, and so on.")
-Hindu texts describing these topics are called Tantras, Āgamas or Samhitās.
+Tantric Hindu and Buddhist traditions have also influenced other Eastern religious traditions such as Jainism, the Tibetan Bön tradition, Taoism, and the Japanese Shintō tradition.

 Though Western views often equate Tantra with sex, scholars emphasize that sexual practices in tantric traditions are rare, highly restricted to initiated adepts, and serve as a means of spiritual transcendence rather than an end in themselves.